OPlincn/mmyolo/docs/en/recommended_topics/labeling_to_deployment_tutorials.md

 All instructions in this document are done on Linux and are fully available on Windows, only slightly different in commands and operations.
 ```

-Default that you have completed the installation of MMYOLO, if not installed, please refer to the document [GET STARTED](https://mmyolo.readthedocs.io/en/latest/get_started.html) for installation.
+Default that you have completed the installation of MMYOLO, if not installed, please refer to the document [GET STARTED](https://mmyolo.readthedocs.io/en/latest/index.html), since Prerequisites section for installation.

 In this tutorial, we will introduce the whole process from annotating custom dataset to final training, testing and deployment.
 The overview steps are as below: